Almond oil | Coconut oil | Grape seed | Olive oil | Rosehip oil

 Planning a Smoother Birthing Process.

+You can use coconut oil for perineal massage.
 Coconut oil is a fat soluble nutrient that makes skin more elastic and less susceptible to tears.
 It has great anti-microbial properties, helping to get rid of harmful bacteria.

 Coconut oil is often used in heavy massages, such as deep tissue and prenatal massages.
 Choose the unscented, organic coconut oil.
 Easily absorbed coconut oil also has vitamin E in it which makes skin softer.